Trump Holds Surprise White House Meeting With Mamdani to Discuss NYC Housing

 The New York City mayor traveled to Washington to speak with the president in a meeting that was not publicized in advance, a sign of the unusually open line of communication the two have established.

-President Donald Trump and New York City Mayor Zohran Mamdani are scheduled to meet in Washington on Thursday, a spokesperson for the mayor confirmed to NOTUS.
+President Donald Trump and New York City Mayor Zohran Mamdani met in Washington to discuss housing on Thursday.

 The meeting between the two was not publicized on the president’s or the mayor’s schedule in advance.
 The New York Post first reported Mamdani’s trip to Washington.
-The two will spend part of the meeting discussing the need for building more housing, the New York Times reported.
+The two were expected to spend part of the meeting discussing the need to build more housing, The New York Times reported.

-How the meeting came about or the topics that the two planned to discuss were not shared, and the White House did not immediately return NOTUS’ request for comment.
+How the meeting came about or the topics that the two planned to discuss were not shared in advance.
+The White House did not return NOTUS’ request for comment.

-Trump first met with Mamdani at the White House in November, a surprisingly friendly meeting despite how different their politics are.
+Trump first met with Mamdani at the White House in November, a surprisingly friendly meeting despite their politics.
 Trump described Mamdani as a “nice guy” and said he was “speaking to him a lot” despite his “bad policy” during his State of the Union address on Tuesday.

-Mamdani has said the two men keep an open line of communication over text and called the president following the U.S. military raid on Venezuela.
+Mamdani has said they keep an open line of communication over text and called the president following the U.S. military raid on Venezuela.

 “I called the president and spoke with him directly to register my opposition to this act,” Mamdani said in a press conference on Jan.
 3.